MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

  `TriggeredStatecharts` is a second combination of the basic language components.
  It combines the
- language components `SCActions`, `SCStateHierarchy`, `SCTransitions4Code`, `CommonExpressions and `MCCommonStatements`.
+ language components `SCActions`, `SCStateHierarchy`, `SCTransitions4Code`, `CommonExpressions` and `MCCommonStatements`.
 Thus, it allows modeling Statecharts with hierarchical states that may have entry and exit actions.

- On the oone hand, `TriggeredStatecharts` show how flexible the language component library is and how easy individual languages can be designed.
+ On the one hand, `TriggeredStatecharts` show how flexible the language component library is and how easy individual languages can be designed.

- On the other hand, `TriggeredStatecharts` have their own dedicated use for descriptions in the embedded area, where a softwar ecomponent is often *triggered* on a regular basis (i.e. with a certain periodic repetition and signals do not arrive as events, but as avaliable values).
-We also designed `TriggeredStatecharts` as implementation oriented language, and therfore do not add specification oriented constructs:
+ On the other hand, `TriggeredStatecharts` have their own dedicated use for descriptions in the embedded area, where a software component is often *triggered* on a regular basis (i.e. with a certain periodic repetition and signals do not arrive as events, but as available values).
+We also designed `TriggeredStatecharts` as implementation oriented language, and therefore do not add specification oriented constructs:
  - no do actions
  - no state invariants
- - transitions consist of a precondition an event and an action.
+ - transitions consist of a precondition, an event and an action, each of which is optional.
- TODO: ist das so, dass die für MA sinnvollen transitionen ein "event" haben?
+<! -- TODO: ist das so, dass die für MA sinnvollen transitionen ein "event" haben?
+Entsprechend der Grammatik wäre es: ein "event" haben können

+-->

  ## SCBasis
-SCBasis is the basic grammar component for automata.
+`SCBasis` is the basic grammar component for automata.
 It defines a Statechart structure including package and imports as well as the Statechart nonterminal itself.
-Inside a Statechart the `SCArtifact` extension point allows to add various forms of states and transitions (or other constructs).
+Inside a Statechart the `SCArtifact` extension point allows adding various forms of states and transitions (or other constructs).
 Furthermore, states and transitions with extension points for their bodies (`SCSBody` and `SCTBody`) are provided.